wescules/Groupme-Text-Scheduler/README.md

 # Groupme-Text-Scheduler

-Fun app to shitpost memes at 4 am.. at the same time... everyday...forever
+Fun android app (not on play store) to shitpost memes at 4 am.. at the same time... everyday...forever

 # Getting Started